Pour/Pull Through Winners

 I appreciate the way Matt documented his “failed” batches and his persistence to get the results he wanted, as you can see by clicking on the photo to see the progress on his Instagram post.
 The colors of the soap work really well together and created such an interesting design from the sink strainer pours.
 Great job, Matt!

-The rest of the entries from both categories are posted in the order they were voted at the bottom of this post.
+The rest of the entries from both categories are posted at the bottom of this post.

 Are you ready for the next challenge?
 Registration will open Monday, June 3 for the June through August challenges.
 The challenge for next month is to use Food & Drink Ingredients in our soaps!
 I created this soap for the advanced category, using 100% fresh squeezed orange juice in the lye solution, and pureed pears, carrots and beets as the food portions of the soap: